01-Vipinks/Real-Time-Data-Processing-System-for-Weather-Monitoring-with-Rollups-and-Aggregates/README.md

 ### Temperature Unit Toggle (°C/°F)
 Allow users to toggle between Celsius and Fahrenheit.
-##### Implementation
+#### Implementation
-Frontend Toggle Button: Add a button in index.html for the toggle
+* Frontend Toggle Button: Add a button in index.html for the toggle
-JavaScript Toggle Logic: In script.js, implement the toggle feature
+* JavaScript Toggle Logic: In script.js, implement the toggle feature

 ### Historical Weather Data (With Graphs)
 Use a JavaScript library like Chart.js to plot temperature trends over time for a given city.
-##### Implementation
+#### Implementation
-Extend Database Schema: Store temperature history for each city by adding a new table WeatherHistory
+* Extend Database Schema: Store temperature history for each city by adding a new table WeatherHistory
-Log Weather Data on Each Request: After retrieving weather data, log it in WeatherHistory
+* Log Weather Data on Each Request: After retrieving weather data, log it in WeatherHistory
-Plot Data with Chart.js: On the frontend, use Chart.js to create a line graph of temperatures.
+* Plot Data with Chart.js: On the frontend, use Chart.js to create a line graph of temperatures.
 You can fetch the historical data and populate the chart with it.

+## Contributing
+If you'd like to contribute to this project, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature: git checkout -b feature-name
+3. Commit your changes: git commit -m 'Add feature'
+4. Push to the branch: git push origin feature-name
+5. Submit a pull request.

+## License
+This project is licensed under the MIT License.